TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

-If assumptions about the error term are met reasonably well, but non-linearity in the relationship between the response and predictors is still suggested by the residual plots (especially the 'Residuals vs Fitted' plot), consider transforming the predictors.
+If assumptions about the error term are met reasonably well, but non-linearity in the relationship between the response and predictors is suggested by the residual plots (especially the 'Residuals vs Fitted' plot), consider transforming the predictors.
 If there is more than one predictor, we can try to transform one predictor at a time.
 The most commonly employed transformations are `log(x)`,